Cameron Highlands has other tea plantations but for first-timer visitors, BOH Sungai Palas Tea Plantation is top of the list.

 Besides driving here on your own, there are local services from Cameron Highlands that usually include a visit to this tea plantation together with mossy forest tours.

-Contact RayTheTour on their WhatsApp.
+Contact us on WhatsApp.

 Conclusion